-b Number of People Seriously Injured On Local Road Network
+4.6 Number of People Seriously Injured on Local Road Network

-The number of people seriously injured in Dundee per annum has reduced from an annual average during 2004-2008 of 56.6 to 29 in the year 2017.
-The 5-year moving average (graph 2) indicates an overall downward trend.
+The number of people seriously injured in Dundee per annum has reduced from an annual average during 2004-2008 of 56.6 to 23 in the year 2018 (Table 2).
+The 5-year moving average (Graph 2) indicates an overall downward trend.
 Analysis of these casualties shows them to primarily involve pedestrians and this will be taken into consideration when developing future road safety initiatives and measures.